 - Media offerings in local non-English languages will become less profitable, and the audience will increasingly consume English-language originals instead of the translated versions.
 Driven by popular demand, new English-speaking offerings (e.g., Hollywood productions) will increasingly be released to the global audience.

 - Intellectual property will become a global commodity.
 New ideas will spread instantly across all national and organizational boundaries.
-Thus, the ability to execute will become a key management skill, whereas new disruptive ideas will instantly become a global public property.
+Thus, the ability to execute will become an essential management skill, whereas new disruptive ideas will immediately become a global public property.